audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 Parameter | Type | Description
 --------- | ---- | -----------
-force | Binary | Whether or not to force a rescan for all of a library's items. `0` for false, `1` for true.
+force | Binary | Whether to force a rescan for all of a library's items. `0` for false, `1` for true.

 ### Response